DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

 ## Using the Custom Policy

 You do not need to build the Jar in order to use the custom policy.

-When you use the policy to sign a request, AWS will accept the authenticated request.
+When you use the policy to generate a signed request, AWS will accept the authenticated request.

+There are two ways to use the policy:

+1. to generate a set of headers (Authorization, x-amz-date, and possibly others) on an existing Message in Apigee
+2. to generate a "presigned URL".

+In the first case,
-The policy sets the appropriate headers in the AWS request:
+the policy sets the appropriate headers in the AWS request:
 - Authorization - with the appropriate signature
 - x-amz-date - with the appropriate date representing "now"
 - (optionally) x-amz-content-sha256

+In the latter case, the policy emits the presigned URL into a context variable that you specify.

 ## Policy Configuration

-You must configure it with your AWS Key and Secret, as well as the region, the service name, and the endpoint.
+In all cases, you must configure the policy with your AWS Key and Secret, as well as the region, the service name, and the endpoint.

+## Policy Configuration - Signed Headers

+To use signed headers, supply a `source` message.
+The policy will  compute the headers and apply them to the specified message.

 Example:

 ```